Why Goal-Conditioned Reinforcement Learning Works: Relation to Dual Control: Introduction

 To see the difference between the classical and goal-oriented objectives, suppose the initial state is far from the origin, but the agent reaches its goal in $T$ time steps.
 Then, the classic control objective becomes degenerate, as $\exp(-\frac{1}{2} \norm{x_0}^2)\exp(-\frac{1}{2} \gamma \norm{x_1}^2)\cdots \approx 0$, depending entirely on the initial state.
 In contrast, the goal-oriented objective is approximately $\nicefrac{\gamma^T}{1-\gamma}$, depending entirely on $T$.
-This simple example indicates that the classic control objective (which uses a so-called ``dense'' reward) is sparse in the initial state space, whereas the goal-oriented objective is sparse in the time horizon.
+This simple example indicates that the classic control objective---which uses a so-called ``dense'' reward---is sparse in the initial state space, whereas the goal-oriented objective is sparse in the time horizon.
 In this paper, we analyze these two objectives, showing that their respective performance is connected, but not equivalent.
 In particular, we derive a lower bound to the goal-oriented objective in terms of the classic control objective, indicating that they are equivalent locally around the goal, but that the goal-oriented objective will be more suitable globally.
+Moreover, we make a connection between the intrinsic uncertainty of the environment and the goal-oriented objective, resulting in a dual control problem.